bhl47fastrobots/fastrobots/lab9_report.md

 This code allowed me to use `imu_yaw[]` in my PID orientation controller as the measured value and not have to worry about the wrapping.

 Next, we add code to make the robot alternate turning and stopping (to take a measurement).
 I added a state `enum` at the top of the code which enumerated the different states that the robot could be in when the scan was run: `TURN` (we are turning), `MEASURE` (we are stopped and reading the ToF sensor), and `End`, which prevents the robot from continuing once it has finished rotating the full (nearly) 360 degrees.
-The logic to switch between the two, as well as the global variables and macros that make that happen, are listed below:
+The logic to switch between the two, as well as the global variables and macros that make that happen, are shown below:

 ```cpp